Alto (community), Wisconsin

 Alto is an unincorporated community located in the town of Alto, Fond du Lac County, Wisconsin, United States.

 Alto Fair

 For two days every year in early August, the Alto 4-H club and Farm Bureau sponsor a county fair-style event.
 The Alto Fair starts on a Wednesday and ends the following day, allegedly because a weekend fair would discourage children from attending church services.
 The fair includes events such as 4-H judging, a tractor pull, and country breakfasts each morning of the fair.

+Geography

-According to the United States Census Bureau, the town has a total area of 36.3 square miles (94.0 km²), all of it land.
+According to the United States Census Bureau, the town has a total area of 36.3 square miles (94.0 km²), all land.